The Role of Knee and Ankle Joint Stiffness in Predicting the Occurrence of Patellofemoral Pain Syndrome: A Prospective Study

 Authors

-3 Faculty of Rehabilitation, Babol University of Medical Sciences, Babol, Iran
+3 Department of Physiotherapy, Faculty of Rehabilitation, Babol University of Medical Sciences, Babol, Iran.

 Abstract

-Background and Aims: The Patellofemoral Pain Syndrome (PFPS) is a one of the most common overuse injuries and an important cause for anterior knee pain in active people that its risk factors are unknown.
-On the other joint stiffness is a modifiable mechanical property that may be related to overuse injury.
-So the aim of this study was to investigate the role the ankle and knee stiffness in the prediction of patellofemoral pain syndrome in active people.
+Background and Aims Patellofemoral pain syndrome (PFPS) is one of the most common overuse injuries with unknown risk factors and an important cause of anterior knee pain in active people.
+The joint stiffness is a modifiable mechanical factor that may be related to PFPS.
+This study aims to investigate the role of ankle and knee joints stiffness in the occurrence of PFPS in active people.

-Materials and Methods: 80 physical education students (50 female, 30 male) were selected in an accessible manner.
-Before the start of training sessions, the ankle and knee stiffness of both legs was measured.
-During the sessions, injured people were examined and the type of injury registered by the orthopedic physician.
-At the end of the training sessions, the subjects were divided into two groups of injured and non-injured.
-The independent T-test was used to compare the knee and ankle stiffness between two groups of injured and non-injured.
-Binary logistic regression was used to investigate the role of knee and ankle stiffness in the prediction of the occurrence of this syndrome.
+Methods In the present study, 80 physical education students (50 females and 30 males) were selected from the University of Mazandaran, Iran, using a convenience sampling method.
+Before the start of their physical education training sessions, the stiffness of their knee and ankle joints was measured for both legs during running.
+During the training sessions, injured people were diagnosed, and the type of injury was recorded by an orthopedic physician.
+At the end of the training period, which lasted one academic semester, the students were divided into two groups, injured and uninjured.
+The independent t-test was used to compare knee and ankle stiffness between two injured and non-injured groups.
+Binary logistic regression analysis was used to investigate the role of knee and ankle joint stiffness in predicting the PFPS occurrence.

 Keywords